keep-network/sortition-pools/README.md

 [![GitHub Workflow Status (event)](https://img.shields.io/github/actions/workflow/status/keep-network/sortition-pools/solidity-test.yml?branch=main&event=schedule&label=Solidity%20tests)](https://github.com/keep-network/sortition-pools/actions/workflows/solidity-test.yml)

 Sortition pool is a logarithmic data structure used to store the pool of eligible operators weighted by their stakes.
-In the Keep network the stake consists of staked KEEP tokens.
+In the [Threshold network](https://threshold.org/) the stake consists of staked T tokens.
 It allows to select a group of operators based on the provided pseudo-random seed.

 Each privileged application has its own sortition pool and is responsible for maintaining operator weights up-to-date.